Apply for an internal review

-If you are refused access to a document (either in part, or full), you will be informed of the reasons why and advised of your rights to seek a review of the decision.
+If, in the determination provided by the Department of the Premier and Cabinet, you are refused access to the information requested (either in part, or full), you will be informed of the reasons why and advised of your right to seek review.

-An internal review of a determination form must be lodged with the department within 30 calendar days of you receiving advice of a determination that you are unhappy with.
-In most instances a fee is payable on application.
+An internal review must be lodged with the department within 30 calendar days of you receiving the original determination response.
+In most instances an application fee is payable.

-If you are not advised within 14 days or you remain unhappy with the outcome of the internal review, you are entitled to an external review by the Ombudsman SA.
+If you do not receive a determination on your internal review application after the 14 day legislative timeframe, or if you remain unsatisfied after receiving an internal review determination, you are entitled to an external review by Ombudsman SA.

 In some circumstances you are entitled to apply for a review by the South Australian Civil and Administrative Tribunal.